grame-cncm/faustdoc/src/tutorials/signal-api.md

 - creating signals outputs using the signal API, progressively building more complex expressions by combining simpler ones

-- compiling the list of outputs using the `createCPPDSPFactoryFromSignals` function to create a DSP factory (or [createDSPFactoryFromSignals](#using-the-generated-code)  or [createInterpreterDSPFactoryFromSignals](#using-the-generated-code))
+- compiling the list of outputs using the `createCPPDSPFactoryFromSignals` function to create a DSP factory (or [createDSPFactoryFromSignals](#using-the-generated-code)  to generate a LLVM embedding factory, or [createInterpreterDSPFactoryFromSignals](#using-the-generated-code) to generate an Interpreter embedding factory)

 - finally destroying the compilation context using the `destroyLibContext` function

-The  DSP factory allows to create DSP instances, to be used with audio and UI architecture files, *outside of the compilation process itself*.
+The  DSP factories allows to create DSP instances, to be used with audio and UI architecture files, *outside of the compilation process itself*.
 The DSP instances and factory will finally have to be deallocated when no more used.

 ### Tools